Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 Sideswipe accidents occur when one car swipes the side of another as they drive along the roadway.
 Usually, these accidents occur when one driver drifts into the next lane.
 They may do this because of distraction, nodding off at the wheel, trying to avoid debris or another car in their lane, or switching lanes without checking their blind spot.

-Sideswipe accidents are especially common on highways and other multi-lane roads where people switch lanes often.
+Sideswipe accidents are prevalent on highways and other multi-lane roads where people switch lanes often.
 Missing a car in a blind spot is a fairly typical reason for a sideswipe accident to occur.
 These accidents usually lead to serious injuries, much like those mentioned above.

 Single Car Accidents